xuxiyang1993/Multi_MCTS_Guidance_Separation_Assurance/README.md

 * `_terminal_reward()` will return the reward function for current state.
 This function will check if there is any conflict/NMAC between any two aircraft and update conflict/NMAC number.
 It will also remove aircraft that reaches goal position and aircraft pair that has NMAC.

 * `render()` will visualize all of the current aircraft and vertiport.
-I used this to generate the demo video.

 ## Citing this work
-If you use this codebase for published work, we encourage you to cite the software using the following BibTex citation:
+If you find this codebase useful for your research work, we encourage you to cite the software using the following BibTex citation:

 ```
 @article{yang2020scalable,